The Hunt (The Wire): Plot summary

 As warrants are served on Savino, Freamon and Prez find a page made to Stringer from a payphone near the scene of the shooting.
 Freamon has crime scene technicians dust the payphone and a nearby discarded drink can for fingerprints.
 McNulty shows up drunk to work, leading to a confrontation with Daniels.
 At Homicide, Bunk and Landsman suspect that the shooting was either a stick-up or a setup by the Barksdales.
 Freamon arrives to confirm that the fingerprints match Little Man.
 Bubbles, unaware of the shooting, is picked up by two uniformed officers after trying to page Greggs.
 A confused Bubbles is interrogated by Holley, who begins to beat him and has to be restrained by Landsman.
 McNulty returns Bubbles to Barksdale territory and gives him money to buy drugs, not realizing that he is trying to stay clean.
-Bubbles realizes that Wee-Bey and Little Man are the likely shooters and reports to McNulty, who passes the information on to Bunk.
-Bubbles again tries to tell McNulty that he is clean, but is cut off when McNulty has to leave.
+Bubbles realizes that Wee-Bey and Little Man are the likely shooters and reports to McNulty, who relays the information to Bunk.
+Bubbles again tries to tell McNulty that he is clean but is cut off when McNulty has to leave.
 He is left holding the money that McNulty gave him.

 McNulty threatens to investigate Levy's finances if he does not produce Savino.
-Pearlman berates him, noting that Levy is a powerful figure in Baltimore law.
+Pearlman chastises him, noting that Levy is a powerful figure in the Baltimore legal community.
 McNulty makes a remark about State's Attorneys that causes Pearlman to say that he will use anyone.
-Levy brings Savino in and claims that he had planned to defraud Orlando (by selling him baking soda, rather than actual cocaine), and was not involved in the shooting.
-Burrell tells Rawls, Foerster, and Daniels to organize citywide drug raids.
-Daniels tells his men that they will offer the cutting house Herc discovered, but will not tell them about the stash house they have uncovered, in order to protect the wire.
+Levy brings in Savino and claims that he had planned to defraud Orlando and was not involved in the shooting.
+Burrell tells Rawls, Foerster and Daniels to organize citywide drug raids.
+Daniels tells his men that they will offer the cutting house Herc discovered but will not tell them about the stash house they have uncovered, in order to protect the wire.
 However, Major Bobby Reed confronts Daniels about withholding targets, making him realize they have a mole in the detail.
-McNulty visits Phelan at a campaign fundraiser and fails to convince him to help with Burrell, as the judge has been reinstated on the mayor's ticket.
-Raids are made against the stash house, Savino's home, and the towers.
-Carver and Herc are alone when they find a pile of cash and consider keeping some for themselves.
-Vast quantities of guns, narcotics, and money are seized and Frazier gets his photo opportunity.
+McNulty approaches Phelan at a political fundraiser and fails to convince him to help with Burrell, as the judge has been reinstated on the mayor's ticket.
+Raids are made against the stash house, Savino's home and the towers.
+Carver and Herc are alone when they find a pile of cash and again consider keeping some for themselves.
+Vast quantities of guns, narcotics and money are seized.
 At the detail, work has all but ceased.
-Prez monitors light phone traffic (notably, missing Wallace's phone call to Poot requesting to come home, which the officers would have had a keen interest in, since they stashed Wallace with his grandmother in order to protect him), while Greggs remains on life support.
+Prez monitors light phone traffic (notably, missing Wallace's call to Poot) while Greggs remains on life support.